Guide To Navigating the Legal Perils After a Cyber Incident

 The SolarWinds hack

-Driving home the importance of accurate disclosures and marketing materials, Nall cited the 2019-2020 SolarWinds hack, another Russia-linked attack that compromised data for an estimated 18,000 or more customers, including large corporations and government branches.
-The breach was further complicated by inaccuracies in how the company had portrayed its security capabilities leading up to the incident.
+Driving home the importance of accurate disclosures and marketing materials, Nall cited the 2019-2020 SolarWinds hack.
+This Russia-linked cyberattack that compromised the networks of an estimated 18,000 customers, including large corporations and U.S. government agencies.
+Although the attackers distributed malicious code widely through SolarWinds Orion software, they further infiltrated only a small group of high-value targets for data theft and espionage.
+The breach was compounded by inaccuracies in how the company had portrayed its security capabilities before the incident.

 Nall explained that senior management and other stakeholders at SolarWinds, including the legal department, were aware that the cybersecurity claims in the company’s marketing materials were “aspirational,” yet they approved them.